ahundredcrmanswers/CRMBookmarklets/README.md

 With CRM, there are some cases where you would like to change the form input fields, retrieve data from the form (ie Guid) to use in other processes.

-This project allows for the simple maintainence of a list of javascript bookmarklets that can be useful when using CRM.
+This project allows for the simple maintenance of a list of javascript bookmarklets that can be useful when using CRM.
 The intended goal of these bookmarklets are for advanced users/developers who know what they are doing, and not for production based users as the changes made to the page may not be supported by Microsoft.

 This project is a simple way to write CRM bookmarklets in javascript and build them in a list of links that can then be easily added to your bookmarks to be used as bookmarklets.